danthedeckie/html5validate/README.rst

 here is the development version, which includes actually checking for valid elements and attributes as per the W3C spec.

+This branch (custom-parser-lexer-WIP) uses a basic custom HTML5 parser, which enabled better error messages including line & character number, checking for multiple errors rather than failing at the first one, amongst other improvements.

-Still work in progress - it needs to have easy options for specifying extra tags that you want to allow (such as `ng-` style or `v-` javascript templating), and also an easy way to disallow anything you don't want, or forbid external URLs, or whatever.
+Still work in progress - it needs to have easy options for specifying extra tags that you want to allow (such as `ng-` style or `v-` javascript templating), custom elements, etc. and also an easy way to disallow anything you don't want, or forbid external URLs, or whatever.

 Please feel free to add to this, contributions welcome!